Overland Across Africa By Themselves

 “John, take us nearer!
 Over there, quick.”

 He shook his head and refused.
-“I be fined if de ranger see me.”
+“I would be fined if the ranger sees me.”

 “But what about the other car over there?”
 The rest of our group was already looking at something.

 Reluctantly, John inched us a little closer, either afraid of getting ticketed or stuck in the spongy lakefront.
 Soon, those shadows ninety feet to our right developed into a pair of the most magnificent creatures we’d ever seen–black rhinos.
 There were less than seven hundred remaining in the world, due to man’s reckless poaching.

 These are so close that with binoculars I can look right into their heavy eyes.

 Understandably, hearing our cacophonous car with the fumes flaming out the back, they became nervous.
 So, we only had a brief moment before they stormed off.

 “Come on John, let’s follow ’em,” Bear urged.